See the Following Related Review

 - Sammy Snacks Duck and Potato Dog Food

 Sammy Snacks Duck and Potato Dog Food was selected to represent the other products in the line for this review.

 Estimated Dry Matter Nutrient Content

-Ingredients: Duck meal, potato, whole ground brown rice, ground oats, chicken fat (preserved with mixed tocopherols and ascorbyl palmitate), beet pulp, dried egg product, rice bran, whole ground flaxseed, potassium chloride, sun-cured kelp meal, sodium chloride, mono-dicalcium phosphate, natural flavor, lecithin, fish oil, dried carrots, dried cranberries, dried blueberries, chamomile, dandelion, peppermint, dried tomato, rosemary, turmeric, taurine, Yucca schidigera extract, chicory root, calcium ascorbate (source of vitamin C), vitamin A supplement, vitamin D3 supplement, vitamin E supplement, vitamin B12 supplement, riboflavin, dl-methionine, niacin, calcium pantothenate, choline chloride, folic acid, biotin, thiamine mononitrate, pyridoxine hydrochloride, sodium selenite, calcium iodate, cobalt amino acid chelate, ferrous sulfate, iron amino acid chelate, manganese sulfate, manganese amino acid chelate, zinc sulfate, zinc amino acid chelate, copper sulfate, copper amino acid chelate
+Ingredients: Duck meal, potato, sweet potato, chicken fat (preserved with mixed tocopherols), tomato pomace, dried egg product, whole ground flaxseed, beet pulp, natural flavor, monocalcium-dicalcium phosphate, potassium chloride, sun-cured kelp meal, lecithin, fish oil, dried carrots, dried cranberries, dried blueberries, chamomile, dandelion, peppermint, dried tomato, rosemary, turmeric, salt, Yucca schidigera extract, calcium ascorbate (source of vitamin C), vitamin A supplement, vitamin D3 supplement, vitamin E supplement, vitamin B12 supplement, riboflavin, dl-methionine, niacin, calcium pantothenate, choline chloride, folic acid, biotin, thiamine mononitrate, pyridoxine hydrochloride, sodium selenite, calcium iodate, ferrous sulfate, iron amino acid chelate, manganese sulfate, manganese amino acid chelate, zinc sulfate, zinc amino acid chelate, copper sulfate, copper amino acid chelate

 Fiber (estimated dry matter content) = 3.9%